bobanm/ethereum-basic-demo/README.md

 ----------------------------

-If you just want to access the contract from the frontend app, without deploying your own contracts or running tests, you don't even need to run `npm install`.
+If you just want to access the contract from the frontend app, without deploying your own contracts or running tests, you don't even need to run `pnpm install`.

 The frontend that is in the `/dist` folder works out of the box.
 For simplicity reasons, I made it to be one big Vue component, instead of slicing it into multiple single file components.
 As a result,